 Feng shui bed placement is important for healthy chi in the bedroom.
 Making the right feng shui bed position choice will ensure you are sleeping peacefully in your bed.
 The average person spends many hours in the bedroom, sleeping only accounts for six to eight of those hours.
 Your bedroom should be a sanctuary from the world especially when you're asleep.
 This is the time when you're most vulnerable, so make sure your bed placement minimizes this vulnerability.

-Ideal Bed Placements
+Ideal Feng Shui Bed Placement

 - Place the bed away from the entry door.
 This prevents chi energy from rushing over you while you sleep.

 - Put your bed against a solid wall for the best placement.
-This will provide strong sturdy support and prevent any sense of movement behind you.
+This will provide strong, sturdy support and prevent any sense of movement behind you.

 - Situate your bed on the wall that is diagonally across from the entrance.
 This allows you to see anyone who enters your bedroom.

 - Work with limitations.
 If the only place available for your bed is on the same wall as the door, then place it as far away from the door as possible.
 This keeps chi interruption to a minimum.